Randy May

-Randy May (born 21 September 2000) is an Indonesian professional footballer who plays as a full-back for Liga 1 club Persebaya Surabaya.
+Randy May (born 21 September 2000) is an Indonesian professional footballer who plays as a full-back for Super League club Persebaya Surabaya.

 Club career

 Dewa United

 May was announced as Dewa United's new recruit on 12 June 2022.
 Previously, May played for Pekan Olahraga Nasional.

 Karo United (loan)

 Dewa United announced that May had signed a loan deal with the Liga 2 club Karo United.

 Persiba Balikpapan

 Persiba Balikpapan announced that it had brought in May.

 Persebaya Surabaya

 May joined Persebaya Surabaya to compete in the 2024–25 Liga 1 season.